instagram: @dulwichstreetart f: dulwichoutdoorgallery

 Ingrid sadly passed away April 2017, passing the baton to me to continue her Street Art walks for Dulwich Festival (May) and throughout the year on request.

-I’ve been involved in many of her activities over the years.
-Her aim was always to bring people “in” to the gallery.
+I’d been roped in many of her activities over the years: DJing at many Gallery events, on the DPG Friends committee when Ingrid was Chair – producing graphics and posters, plus in the daytimes, a tour guide of the permanent collection for visiting School groups.
+Ingrid’s aim was always to bring people “in” to the gallery.
 Knowing the permanent art collection itself wasn’t going to change, and doesn’t appeal to everyone, maybe this would be impossible!

 I reminded her that by creating this Outdoor Gallery that she did in fact bring new people “into” the gallery – by bringing it bang up to date and recreating it for a new audience – but outside!